Rosencrantz and Guildenstern (play): 1900 to 1908

+Later

+Both amateur and professional performances were given during the 20th century and since, including a flurry of activity in the 1970s; the review in The Observer of one in 1973 at the Open Space Theatre in London praised the "actors – maliciously, gaily satirically – joyfully pouncing on the neatly turned lines from W. S. Gilbert's pen dipped in others' ink.
+It is a histrionic fun-fair".
+The play continues to receive occasional productions, including by the Off-Monroe Players in 2020 and Gilbert and Sullivan Opera Victoria in Australia in 2024.

+A television adaptation of the play was given in 1938 with Grahame Clifford as Claudius, Madge Brindley as Gertrude, Leonard Sachs as Rosencrantz, Erik Chitty as Guildenstern, Peter Ridgeway as Hamlet and Alexis France as Ophelia.
+An audiobook performance was recorded in 2019.

 Reception

 A reviewer of the 1891 performance in The Times wrote: "Lines of the familiar topsy-turvey description abound in the dialogue, and the 'business' of the actors, which has also been devised by Mr. Gilbert, is hardly less amusing.
 In short, the little piece is a great success."
-The same newspaper had a positive reaction to the 1892 production, in which Weedon Grossmith played Hamlet.
+The same newspaper had a positive reaction to the 1892 production.
 Their review of the 1904 production stated:

 There is more brilliance of merely verbal wit in this little play than in anything else of Mr. Gilbert's. ...
 The temptation to dwell on the things that raise a laugh at every line is strong but there is a great deal more in the play than mere amusement.
 It is really a very subtle piece of criticism, sometimes of Shakespeare's play, sometimes of the commentators, sometimes of the actors who have played the great part.